tebl/tebl/faq.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/teblunde)

+## 1.3> Are you on YouTube?
+Yes, but only to a limited degree as editing videos often take away from the things I enjoy the most - building things.
+For that reason the type of content I create will for the most part serve as parts of documentation, but I would love a subscription for my [channel](https://www.youtube.com/@TEBLify).
+It is my hope that it becomes large enough to at least qualify for some sort of sponsorship, mainly as the rising costs of everything have severely impacted my ability to order prototype boards - without a functional prototype I can't readily share what I make.

+## 1.4> Can I share it on YouTube?
+As already mentioned in [Are you on YouTube?](https://github.com/tebl/tebl/edit/main/faq.md#13-are-you-on-youtube) I have a [channel](https://www.youtube.com/@TEBLify), it has videos that were made to serve as documentation rather than focus on editing and general presentability.
+I would love it if you were to make a video sharing something that I've designed, I'm sure you can do a significantly better job at presenting it.
+My only wish is that you include the links to my channel, or at the very least the specific GitHub-repository so that any viewer can find their way to the latest updated documentation.

 ## 1.5> Can I sell these?
 Yes, but only as long as you stay within the limitations of the license for the specific project.
-What that means is that I don't provide any warranties beyond it worked that one time I built one, also with my health the way it is - you should be prepared to support the products you sell.
+What that means is that I can't provide any warranties beyond it having worked that one time I built one, also with my health the way it is - you should be prepared to support the products you sell.
 Please don't charge more than what can be considered reasonable for the amount of time and components that go into it.

 If you'd like to support the project, consider contributing towards improving the projects with your experiences from doing so.
 I'd appreciate it if you ordered your PCBs via my [PCBway](https://www.pcbway.com/project/member/?bmbno=04C9EDC7-08B5-43), but I'll understand if you'd rather use your own favourite PCB fabrication company instead.
 If you earn a little from them, consider buying me a cup of coffee time to time.